 The Vanderbilt Department of Anesthesiology has been a leader in the area of anesthesia information management systems (AIMS) development since the late 1990s.
-GasChart, the AIMS component of the Vanderbilt Perioperative Information Management System (VPIMS), is part of an integrated system that covers the entire perioperative process including instrument & supply management, scheduling and status displays.
-Because of the extensive effort that has been put toward in-house intraoperative software development, the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is able to benefit from the availability of thousands of historical intraoperative records, each containing detailed physiologic information.
+Because of the extensive effort that has been put toward developing a robust informatics infrastructure, the Vanderbilt Anesthesiology & Perioperative Informatics Research (VAPIR) Division is able to benefit from the availability of thousands of historical intraoperative records, each containing detailed physiologic information.

 The group manages a variety of clinical research projects that span many areas including development of real-time point-of-care notification systems, creating predictive models for patient risk-stratification, enhancing patient-provider communication, developing new models for delivery of medical care and bringing personalized medicine into the operating room.
 Currently, the group has more than 40 active research projects, with collaborations that extend across Vanderbilt and into a growing number of academic centers across the world.
 These centers include The University of Michigan, Harvard University, Thomas Jefferson University and the Norwegian University of Science and Technology.